 Like this from last night.

 Look, when Steve Nash is running an offense, he's as unpredictable as he is in control.
 He plays the game like he has the proverbial eyes in the back of his head -- even worse, like he's got 360 degree vision.
 With bird's eye perspective.
-He's not infallible, but he makes excellent decisions with the ball on such a consistent basis that it's a fact of life, like gravity or puberty or how culturally irrelevant Mindy Cohn became after the 80's.
+He's not infallible, but he makes excellent decisions with the ball on such a consistent basis that it's a fact of life.

-And Manu darts out, in the middle of Nash's drive as he's curling around a screen, and never even slows down the way a normal human would to accomplish the steal.
-It's more like he takes off running and picks the ball up off a chair or something.
+Yet Manu darts out, in the middle of Nash's drive as he's curling around a screen, and never even slows down the way a normal human would to accomplish the steal.
+It's more like he takes off running and picks the ball up off a chair.
 I've never seen anyone make such a steal before, and I can't remember when I've last seen a player so wide open from a play like this.
 No one even tries to follow him because he's too far away by the time anyone else's brain has caught up to what's just happened.
-Ok, I think I've more than made that point.

 His efficiency is still elite